 The title’s visuals are quite striking, at times

 It won’t be long until you come to the main crux of Rime‘s gameplay: puzzles and platforming.
-The puzzles in Rime are some of the game’s greatest strengths, because they are not infuriatingly difficult to figure out, but require just enough usage of your brain that you have genuine “AHA!” moments when you figure them out.
+The puzzles in Rime are some of the game’s greatest strengths, because they are not infuriatingly difficult to figure out, but require just enough thought that you have genuine “AHA!” moments when you complete them.

-There are quite a variety of puzzles, too: the boy will have to use his voice to shatter orbs of light to defeat shadow beasts, taunt boars with fruit in order to get them to break thorny tree bark, move cranks to advance time so the sky’s lighting will activate a hidden door within a wall (when you see the sun rise and set as you move the crank around in a circle, I guarantee your jaw will drop at the effect), hum a little tune to light up dark caverns, swim underwater and find pop oxygen bubbles so he doesn’t drown (just like Sonic!), and fill the sky with black smoke to create thunder storms to smite one of the game’s most anxiety producing foes.
+There are a variety of puzzles, too: the boy will have to use his voice to shatter orbs of light to defeat shadow beasts, taunt boars with fruit in order to get them to break thorny tree bark, move cranks to advance time so the sky’s lighting will activate a hidden door within a wall, hum a little tune to light up dark caverns, swim underwater and pop oxygen bubbles so he doesn’t drown (just like Sonic!), and fill the sky with black smoke to create thunder storms and smite one of the game’s most anxiety producing foes.
 Rime‘s puzzles are easily some of my favorites in the genre.